ghiscoding/slickgrid-universal-wiki/Select-Dropdown-Editor-(single-multiple).md

   /**
    * When providing a dot (.) notation in the "field" property of a column definition, we might want to use a different path for the editable object itself
    * For example if we provide a coldef = { field: 'user.name' } but we use a SingleSelect Editor with object values, we could override the path to simply 'user'
-   * NOTE: Currently only used in the Single/MultipleSelect Editors, we could potentially use it for more Editors in the future if need be.
    */
   complexObjectPath?: string;

   /**
    * defaults to 'object', how do we want to serialize the editor value to the resulting dataContext object when using a complex object?
-   * Currently only applies to Single/Multiple Select Editor.
-   *
    * For example, if keep default "object" format and the selected value is { value: 2, label: 'Two' } then the end value will remain as an object, so { value: 2, label: 'Two' }.
    * On the other end, if we set "flat" format and the selected value is { value: 2, label: 'Two' } then the end value will be 2.
    */